OpenOverlayRouter/oor/Docker/README.md

 In the same folder you can find an example of docker-compose.yaml file that you can use to set the appropiate parameters of your environment.

+In the directory compose-example you can find a complete scenario with two xTRs one MS/MR and one client for each xTR.

 Running Open Overlay Router With Docker Compose
 ------------------------------------------------